powerloom/snapshot-sequencer-validator/cmd/state-tracker/README.md

 # State Tracker Service

 The State Tracker service maintains the current and historical state of all entities in the DSV system.
-It tracks state transitions for epochs, submissions, and validators, providing efficient query APIs without using expensive SCAN operations.
+It tracks state transitions for epochs, submissions, and validators, providing efficient query APIs with deterministic aggregation capabilities.

 ## Features

 - **State Management**: Tracks state transitions for epochs, submissions, and validators
+- **Deterministic Aggregation**: Uses Redis set operations instead of expensive SCAN operations for improved performance
-- **Efficient Indexing**: Uses Redis sorted sets and hashes for fast queries
+- **Efficient Indexing**: Uses Redis sorted sets, hashes, and sets for fast queries
 - **Event-Driven**: Subscribes to events from the Event Emitter
 - **REST API**: Provides comprehensive query endpoints
 - **Prometheus Metrics**: Exports metrics for monitoring
 - **Historical Data**: Maintains timeline of state changes
+- **Backward Compatibility**: Graceful fallback mechanisms for older data formats

 ## State Transitions